MakarovCode/Emissary/README.md

 ```

+# 3. Confugure and Customize
-# 3. Configure your log readers and commands by creating a file emissary.json inside your project.
+Configure your log readers and commands by creating a file emissary.json inside your project.

 See some examples